elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Old script for generating ansible inventory from infra.json
 - Support for attaching extra disks to Safespring and Citycloud workers
 - Rancher Kubernetes Engine (RKE)
+- Logs from the kubelet are no longer collected and forwarded to Elasticsearch.

 ### Changed